pythonhealthdatascience/pydesrap_mms/README.md

 The provided environment.yaml file is a snapshot of the environment used when creating the template, including specific package versions.
 You can update this file if necessary, but be sure to test that everything continues to work as expected after any updates.
 Also note that some dependencies are not required for modelling, but instead served other purposes, like running `.ipynb` files and linting.

 As an alternative, a `requirements.txt` file is provided which can be used to set up the environment with `virtualenv`.
-In this case, it won't fetch a specific version of Python - so please note that this was developed with Python 3.13.0.
+This is used by GitHub actions, which run much faster with a virtual environment than a conda environment.
+However, we recommend locally installing the environment using conda, as it will also manage the Python version for you.
+If using `virtualenv`, it won't fetch a specific version of Python - so please note the version listed in `environment.yaml`.

 ### Step 3: Explore and modify